PubInv/Ox/mech/enclosure/README.md

 | 1                	| 1/2" NM Clamp Type Cable Connectors                                               	|                 	|                 	| Amazon      	| https://www.amazon.com/Connectors-Metallic-Conduit-Protect-Silver-Zinc/dp/B09M3MKL74/ref=sr_1_1_sspa                                     	|                                                                                                           	| 0.91      	|
 | 3                	| DIN Rail Slotted Aluminum RoHS 12" Inches Long 35mm Wide 7.5mm High               	|                 	|                 	| Amazon      	| https://www.amazon.com/Pieces-Slotted-Aluminum-Inches-7-5mm/dp/B079TX7WDQ/ref=sr_1_1_sspa                                                	| Cut to fit.                                                                                               	| 5.00      	|

+Other:
+This does not include the internal wiring description.
+Does not include the COG power supply, Due controller, thermocouple amplifiers, Fan Relays, air heater Controllers, This does not include systems external to the enclosure such as thermocouple wires, air flow sensors or their wiring.

 ### Some deviations of note:
-Miscelanious 6-32, 8-32 and 10-24 screws may have been used.
+Miscellaneous 6-32, 8-32 and 10-24 screws may have been used.
-?April 2023?
-Robert relocated the ground lug terminal strip inside the cabnet.
+?
+April 2023?
+Robert relocated the ground lug terminal strip inside the cabinet.
 Lee believes new holes had to be drilled.

 ### Cautions
-There appears to be
+None.